-A student, who wishes to withdraw from his/her program of study, must complete the Course/Program Withdrawal form and send to studentsupport@iaula.edu.
+A student, who wishes to withdraw from their program of study, must complete the Course/Program Withdrawal form and send it to SSP@iaula.edu.
 The form can also be mailed to:

-OFFICE OF STUDENT SUPPORT INTERNATIONAL AMERICAN UNIVERSITY 3440 Wilshire Blvd. #1000 Los Angeles, CA 90010 The notice of cancellation and withdrawal is effective when delivered, postmarked, or e-mailed.
+OFFICE OF STUDENT SUPPORT INTERNATIONAL AMERICAN UNIVERSITY 3440 Wilshire Blvd. #1000 Los Angeles, CA 90010

+The notice of cancellation and withdrawal is effective when delivered, postmarked, or emailed.
 Once received, the Office of STUDENT SUPPORT will approve the Cancellation or Withdrawal.